appc7/HealthyWebCrawler-T14/README.md

   - ...

 ## Usage
-- Install lastest verison of Node.JS, ElasticSearch, MongoDB and mongo-connector
+- Install lastest verison of ReactJS, Node.JS, ElasticSearch, MongoDB and mongo-connector
 - npm install
 - Run elasticsearch and MongoDB
 - Come to the root directory